PECE-project/drupal-pece/src/docs/source/readme.md

 # PECE Docs

-This directory includes the documentation for the platform.
+This directory contains the documentation for the platform.